Global Momentum Compression for Sparse Communication in Distributed Learning: Abstract

 \section{Abstract}

-With the rapid growth of data, distributed stochastic gradient descent~(DSGD) has been widely used for solving large-scale machine learning problems.
-Due to the latency and limited bandwidth of network, communication has become the bottleneck of DSGD when we need to train large scale models, like deep neural networks.
-Communication compression with sparsified gradient, abbreviated as \emph{sparse communication}, has been widely used for reducing communication cost in DSGD.
-Recently, there has appeared one method, called deep gradient compression~(DGC), to combine memory gradient and momentum SGD for sparse communication.
-DGC has achieved promising performance in practise.
-However, the theory about the convergence of DGC is lack.
-In this paper, we propose a novel method, called \emph{\underline{g}}lobal \emph{\underline{m}}omentum \emph{\underline{c}}ompression~(GMC), for sparse communication in DSGD.
-GMC also combines memory gradient and momentum SGD.
-But different from DGC which adopts local momentum, GMC adopts global momentum.
-We theoretically prove the convergence rate of GMC for both convex and non-convex problems.
-To the best of our knowledge, this is the first work that proves the convergence of distributed momentum SGD~(DMSGD) with sparse communication and memory gradient.
-Empirical results show that, compared with the DMSGD counterpart without sparse communication, GMC can reduce the communication cost by approximately 100 fold without loss of generalization accuracy.
-GMC can also achieve comparable~(sometimes better) performance compared with DGC, with extra theoretical guarantee.
+With the rapid growth of data, distributed momentum stochastic gradient descent~(DMSGD) has been widely used in distributed learning, especially for training large-scale deep models.
+Due to the latency and limited bandwidth of the network, communication has become the bottleneck of distributed learning.
+Communication compression with sparsified gradient, abbreviated as \emph{sparse communication}, has been widely employed to reduce communication cost.
+All existing works about sparse communication in DMSGD employ local momentum, in which the momentum only accumulates stochastic gradients computed by each worker locally.
+In this paper, we propose a novel method, called \emph{\underline{g}}lobal \emph{\underline{m}}omentum \emph{\underline{c}}ompression~(GMC), for sparse communication.
+Different from existing works that utilize local momentum, GMC utilizes global momentum.
+Furthermore, to enhance the convergence performance when using more aggressive sparsification compressors (e.g., RBGS), we extend GMC to GMC+.
+We theoretically prove the convergence of GMC and GMC$+$.
+To the best of our knowledge, this is the first work that introduces global momentum for sparse communication in distributed learning.
+Empirical results demonstrate that, compared with the local momentum counterparts, our GMC and GMC+ can achieve higher test accuracy and exhibit faster convergence, especially under non-IID data distribution.